 Better Be Respectful

-An experience of a college student borders on being a story told to keep younger students in line, but it does stay true to Mr. Flagler’s personality, who wouldn’t put up with disrespectful behavior from anyone.
+The experience of a college student borders on being a cautionary story told to keep younger students in line, but it does stay true to Mr. Flagler’s personality, as he was a man who wouldn’t put up with disrespectful behavior from anyone.

 It is said that a male student named Mark, a skeptic of the paranormal, found the thumbnail sized picture of Henry Flagler that is supposed to exist in the mosaic floor tile.

-He didn’t believe in spirits, and in a joking & mocking way, would polish the mosaic tile, and invite Henry up to his room for a visit (much to the amusement of the other students).
+He didn’t believe in spirits, and in a joking and mocking way, would polish the tile, and invite Henry up to his room for a visit (much to the amusement of other students).

 After a week or two of asking Henry to visit, Mark had a paranormal experience.
 He went into his room and felt someone at the doorway.
 He said, “Come in,” thinking it was one of his friends.
 The door closed by itself.
 He turned to see who it was, and no one was there.

 He instinctively called out, “Henry?”
-He felt an over-powering, unseen presence surround him, letting him know that he was not alone, and didn’t appreciate Mark’s disrespectful attitude.
+He felt an over-powering, unseen presence surround him, letting him know that he was not alone, and that his disrespectful attitude toward Mr. Flagler was not appreciated.